-- Team captains may discuss plays in a sportsmanlike manner with the referees.
+- 1. Team captains may discuss plays in a sportsmanlike manner with the referees.
+Any player discussing calls with the officials other than the captain will be subject to a yellow card.
 Any team displaying unsportsmanlike conduct, foul language, abuse of officials, or unnecessary roughness of play may be eliminated from further play.
 Any team receiving two red cards will automatically default to their game. - 2.
-Any player who is ejected from a contest must schedule a meeting with the Sports and Youth Programs Director and/or Coordinator before being eligible to play their next game.
+Any player who is ejected from a contest must schedule a meeting with the Coordinator of Intramural Sports before being eligible to play their next game.
 It is the responsibility of the team captain to control the actions of his/her players and spectators.

-Rule 22: Cautions (Yellow Card)
+Rule 22: Cautions

 - 1. A participant will be cautioned and shown the yellow card if he/she commits any of the following offenses:

 - a.
 Unsportsmanlike behavior.

 - b.
 Dissent by word or action.

 - c.
 Persistent infringement of the rules.

 - d.
 Delaying the restart of play.

 - e.
 Failure to respect the required distance when play is restarted:

 - i.
-Corner kick = 5 yards from the arc

-- ii.
-Free kick = 5 yards from the spot of the kick

-- iii.
-Kick-in = 2 yards from the spot of the Kick-in

-- f.
-Entering or re-entering the field of play without the referee's permission.

-- g.
-Deliberately leaving the field of play without the referee's permission.
+Corner kick = 10 yards from the arc - ii.
+Free kick = 10 yards from the spot of the kick - iii.
+Throw-in = 2 yards from the spot of the throw-in - f.
+Entering or re-entering the field of play without the referee's permission. - g.
+Deliberately leaving the field of play without the referee's permission. - h.

-- h.
 Slide tackling.

-- 2. Penalty
+2. Penalty

 a.
 An indirect free kick shall be awarded for any of the above offenses if a direct free kick for another offense has not already been awarded.
-The cautioned player shall leave the court and may be replaced.
+The cautioned player shall leave the field and may be replaced.
 The cautioned player may re-enter at the next legal substitution opportunity.

-Rule 23: Ejections (Red Card)
+Rule 23: Ejections

 - 1. A participant shall be ejected from the game and shown a red card for the following offenses: - a.
 Serious foul play. - b.
 Violent conduct. - c.
 Spitting at an opponent or any other person. - d.
 Denying the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area). - e.
 Denying an obvious goal-scoring opportunity to an opponent moving towards the player's goal by an offense punishable by a free kick or a penalty kick. - f.
 Using offensive, insulting or abusive language and/or gestures. - g.
-Receiving a second caution in the same match. - 2.
-Penalty - a.
+Receiving a second caution in the same match.

+2. Penalty

+a.
 An indirect free kick shall be awarded for any of the above offenses if a direct free kick for another offense has not already been awarded.
 EXCEPTION: A direct free kick from the point of infraction (penalty kick, if appropriate) is awarded for serious foul play or violent conduct toward an opponent.